viktorwinschel/moma/docs/src/index.md

-# MoMa: Central Banks for All
+# MoMa: Central Banks for All and Everything

 A Julia package implementing a Monetary Macro Accounting (MoMa) of Menéndez and Winschel.
 To be extended with categorical tools of Memory Evolutive Systems (MES) of Ehresmann and Vanbremeersch.